Zenith El Primero Limited Edition No. 2 of 400 Ref 30.0220 400 18ct c1993

 Fully Inspected, Serviced and Guaranteed

-Oversize 40mm, 18ct Yellow Gold Zenith Swiss Made Case
+Oversized 40mm, 18ct Yellow Gold Zenith Swiss-Made Case

 Immaculate Original Unrestored and Untouched White Dial and ‘Stick’ Hands

 Very High Grade Cal 400, 31 Jewel Chronometer Grade Movement, in Sparkling Condition